nimblestratus/discovery.etcd.io/README.md

 Make sure that the url maps to the physical address on which etcd is listening; I wasn't able to get it to work otherwise.

+Additionally, the server expects etcd to be listening at 127.0.0.1:4001.